Alleviating the $\bar B \to D \tau \nu$ and $\bar B \to D^* \tau \nu_\tau$ puzzle in the MSSM: Introduction

-Since the semileptonic decay $b\rightarrow c\tau\nu_\tau$ takes place in the SM at tree level, it is naively expected that any BSM contribution would be subdominant, even those embedding a charged Higgs boson entering at tree-level, since $M_{H^\pm}\ge M_{W^\pm}$.
+As the semileptonic decay $b\rightarrow c\tau\nu_\tau$ takes place in the SM at tree level, it is naively expected that any BSM contribution would be subdominant, even those embedding a charged Higgs boson entering at tree-level, since $M_{H^\pm}\ge M_{W^\pm}$.
 Indeed, it is notoriously challenging to account for large deviations from the SM rates.
-This has been shown explicitly in some SM extensions \cite{Crivellin:2012ye,Fajfer:2012vx,Celis:2012dk}.
-In particular, it was emphasised that in 2-Higgs Doublet Models (2HDMs) the above experimental results for ${\mathcal{R}}(D)$ and ${\mathcal{R}} (D^{\ast})$ cannot be simultaneously explained.
+This has been shown explicitly in some SM extensions \cite{Fajfer:2012vx,Crivellin:2012ye,Crivellin:2013wna,Celis:2012dk,Celis:2016azn}.
+In particular, it was emphasised that in 2-Higgs Doublet Models (2HDMs) the above experimental results for ${R}(D)$ and ${R} (D^{\ast})$ cannot be simultaneously explained.

-In this article we argue that SUSY contributions, as described in the Minimal Supersymmetric Standard Model (MSSM) with non-universal soft SUSY-breaking terms, might explain the discrepancy between the experimental results for $\bar{B}\rightarrow D\tau\nu_{\tau}$ and $\bar{B}\rightarrow D^{\ast}\tau\nu_{\tau}$ and the corresponding SM expectations.
+In this article we argue that SUSY contributions, as described in the Minimal Supersymmetric Standard Model (MSSM) with non-universal soft SUSY-breaking terms, might help to explain the discrepancy between the experimental results for $\bar{B}\rightarrow D\tau\nu_{\tau}$ and $\bar{B}\rightarrow D^{\ast}\tau\nu_{\tau}$ and the corresponding SM expectations.
 For the first time in literature, to our knowledge, we consider here all contributions up to Next-to-Leading Order (NLO) within the MSSM: tree-level ones due to charged gauge boson and Higgs exchange as well as one-loop ones due to bubbles, triangles (penguins) and boxes onset by the exchanges of 2HDM states (i.e., $\gamma$, $Z$, $W^\pm$, $H^\pm$, $h^0$, $H^0$ and $A^0$) alongside the SUSY ones due to gauginos (charginos and neutralinos) and sfermions (squarks, sleptons and sneutrinos).
+Our results ameliorate the situation with respect to the aforementioned data, yet even higher orders may be required to achieve full consistency.

+The plan of the paper is as follows.
+In the next section we describe the calculation in some detail in terms of helicity amplitudes and corresponding observables.
+In Sect.~\ref{sec3} we introduce the Wilson coefficients needed for the calculation.
+Then we describe the experimental constraints enforced and illustrate our numerical analysis.
+We finally conclude in Sect.~\ref{sec6}.